iron-io/docs/worker/reference/logging/index.md

 ---
-title: Logging
+title: Logging From Your Workers
 layout: default
 section: worker
 breadcrumbs:
   - ['Reference', '/reference']
   - ['Logging', '/logging']
 ---

-# Logging from your Workers

 Anything you write to STDOUT or STDERR will be logged and stored so you can view and/or retrieve it later.